-In human anatomy, the inguinal triangle is a region of the abdominal wall .
-This triangle is also known by the eponymous Hesselbach triangle.
+In human anatomy, the inguinal triangle is a region of the abdominal wall.
+This triangle is also known as the eponymous Hesselbach triangle.

-It is the anatomical triangle used to define the inguinal hernia , it corresponds to an area of weakness of the anterolateral wall of the abdomen.
+It is the anatomical triangle used to define the inguinal hernia; it corresponds to an area of weakness in the anterolateral wall of the abdomen.

-Franz Kaspar Hesselbach (1759-1816), German anatomist and surgeon, discovered the ligament, the fascia, and the inguinal trigone.
-This area was named as the Hesselbach triangle.
+Franz Kaspar Hesselbach (1759-1816), the German anatomist and surgeon, discovered the ligament, the fascia, and the inguinal trigone.
+This area was named the Hesselbach triangle.

 Hesselbach triangle anatomy